Proper and improper mixed states serve as different prior beliefs for quantum state retrodiction

 where $\mathcal{E}^\dag$ is the adjoint map of $\mathcal{E}$ defined by the unique linear map satisfying $\Tr[\mathcal{E}(X)^\dag ~ Y] = \Tr[X^\dag~ \mathcal{E}^\dag(Y)]$, for all operators $X$ and $Y$.

-This is the conventional definition of belief update when the quantum Bayes' rule given by the Petz map.
-Since it depends on the prior belief on the system alone, it is clearly unable to distinguish the two cases discussed above, since the density matrix of the system is the same in both cases.
+This is the conventional definition of belief update when the quantum Bayes' rule is given by the Petz map.
+Since it depends on the prior belief on the system alone, it is clearly unable to distinguish the two cases discussed above, as the density matrix of the system is the same in both cases.
 For that, we need to incorporate possible correlations, classical or quantum, to the description of the belief.
 Thus, we describe our prior belief as a joint state $\beta$ on $S$ and an additional system $R$.
 We still work under the assumption that only the output of the process $\mathcal{E}$ acting on $S$ is available to the agent, while system $R$ is hidden.
-Thus, the complete process is described as $(\mathcal{E}\otimes\textrm{id}) \circ \Tr_R\equiv \mathcal{E} \otimes \Tr$.
-The resulting belief update on the joint system is then described by the {\em prior-extended Petz map} $\mathcal{R}^{\mathcal{E} \otimes \Tr, \beta}$.
-The updated belief induced on the system $S$ alone then follows:
+Thus, the complete process is described as $\Tr_R \circ (\mathcal{E}\otimes\textrm{id}) \equiv \mathcal{E} \otimes \Tr$.
+The resulting belief update on the joint system is then described by the Petz map of the complete process $\mathcal{E} \otimes \Tr$ with the extended prior $\beta$, resulting in the {\em prior-extended Petz map} $\mathcal{R}^{\mathcal{E} \otimes \Tr, \beta}$.
+The updated belief induced on the system $S$ alone is further obtained by ignoring system $R$ as:

 where $\beta_S := \Tr_R[\beta]$.
-We will adopt the definition introduced here as the \textit{retrodiction map} throughout the remainder of the paper.
-The original case \cref{eq:Petz} is recovered when the belief features no correlation between $S$ and $R$, i.e.~for $\beta=\beta_S\otimes \beta_R$ (the system $R$ becomes then irrelevant for retrodicting on $S$).
+For detailed derivation in Kraus form, please refer to \Suppl~\cite{SM}.
+We will adopt this definition as the \textit{retrodiction map} throughout the remainder of the paper.
+It generalizes \cref{eq:Petz}, allowing the prior to include correlations with a reference system $R$, and reduces to the original case when no such correlations are present, namely for \(\beta=\beta_S\otimes\beta_R\).

-Let us now first revisit our earlier examples of a proper and an improper mixtures using these tools.
+Let us now first revisit our earlier examples of proper and improper mixtures using these tools.
 The measurement in the $\{\ket0,\ket1\}$ basis can be written as a CPTP map from system $S$ to a classical system as

 where $\{\ket{\str0},\ket{\str1}\}$ is a basis of the classical system.
 A distinction arises when choosing the belief for retrodicting $\mathcal{E}_{0/1}$ as a proper or improper mixture.
 For the case \ref{case:ensemble} of a proper mixture, since the device prepares either $\ket0$ or $\ket1$, the randomness in the device can be modeled as a perfect coin: the device flips a coin and prepares either $\ket0$ and $\ket1$ according to the outcome.
 Therefore, we choose the belief as